Organic Machines vs Manufactured Machines

 In fact, the dubious job of changing lives through movement could be quartered into sections of equal importance:

-These are not reserved traits for just trainers, but anyone wanting to pursue the strength arts to any degree.
+We’ll be delving into these a bit more over the next few weeks, since these are not reserved traits for just trainers, but anyone wanting to pursue the strength arts to any degree.
 Here’s a minor run down of each category…

 Technique: the How.
-Short term considerations: the safest, most effective goal oriented movement.
+Short term considerations: safest, most effective goal oriented movement.
 Not always “efficient”.
 Long term thoughts: longevity of body.
 In other words… do shit right or suffer the consequences.
 Maybe not today, but give it time, my friend… give it time.

 Program Design: The What.
 Goal oriented movement selection and execution.
 What path is going to provide to best outcome?